elucian/bee/syntax/overview.md

 **Notes:**
 * Native type parameters are pass by value;
 * Reference type parameters can be pass by value or by reference;
-* For input/output parameters we must using "@" instead of "ε";
+* For input/output parameters we must using "@" instead of "∈";

 **note**
 * Parameters with initial value are optional;